joseph-bravo/practice-react-scss-todolist/README.md

 - Use `npm test` to run test scripts.
 - Use `npm run test:watch` in a separate terminal to run tests upon file save.

-NOTE: `/demo` has the pre-built site for local previewing via local server
+NOTE: `/docs` has the pre-built site for local previewing via local server or through GitHub Pages.